- Model & Year: 95-01 7-Series, U.S.

 To begin, set your nav type and verify Region is set to "US".

-Note the annoying "lawyer" screen will not be displayed if a Region other than "US" is selected.
-But doing so also changes other settings such a distance readouts (switches from miles to yards) along with other subtle changes.
-Installing Mk4 nav software version 27 or above resolves this with auto-disappearing lawyer screens.
+The annoying "lawyer" screen that displays at nav start-up will not be shown if a Region other than "US" is selected.
+But doing so also changes other settings such a distance readouts (switches from miles to yards) along with other subtle differences.
+To avoid the lawyer screen while retaining a "US" Region setting with a Mk4 nav, install nav software version 27 or above to gain auto-disappearing lawyer screens.
 See Mk4 Navigation Upgrade Notes.

 BMW Assist is a roadside assistance program similar to GM's OnStar service.
 It is no longer supported in the E38 7-series.
 Therefore, all options under "Telematics settings" are obsolete.
 Un-check "BMW Assist" and "Auto emergency call".
 Nor is it necessary to enter your car's VIN, although doing so will make it appear on the Emergency screen.